EneasVVA/hypercarburetted/README.md

     easily collaborate with other developers without the cognitive load of having to understand particularities of the first approximation.

-    The first approach can be seen in the "csv_batches_approach" branch, its efficiency is as good as Pagging 3, but the second one was chosen for the reasons already explained above.
+    The first approach can be seen in the "csv_batches_approach" branch (please, do not consider code style since just pretends to be a proof of concept) its efficiency is as good as Pagging 3, but initialization is far heavier in the first approach because it has to count lines though some improves could be done, but the second one was chosen for the reasons already explained above.

 ## Testing